 Vash tried to say Nicholas's name and couldn't.
 All he could do was mouth it wordlessly.

-"Yeah, I know," Wolfwood said.
+"Yeah, I know," Nicholas said.
 "I was surprised to be here too.
 I figured I was headed for, you know... the other place."

 That was what did it – hearing that old nickname, that same demeaning manner that Wolfwood always had of speaking to him – and soon Vash was laughing through his tears.
-"Do – do they even let you smoke here?" he sputtered, but before Wolfwood could answer, he had his arms wrapped tightly around the priest's neck.
+"Do – do they even let you smoke here?" he sputtered, but before Wolfwood could answer, he had already thrown his arms around the priest's neck, hugging him tightly.
 Compared to the solid presence of Wolfwood's body, Vash was like a ghost, but that didn't matter to him.
 He drank in the super-enhanced sensations that resulted from touching Wolfwood: the feel of his cheek against his own, the breath beating softly on his shoulder, the tousled black hair that was tickling his nose.

 "Come on, you know I don't go in for that sharing and caring crap," Nicholas said, but all Tough Guy pretenses had been dropped: he was hugging Vash back.
 Vash sank into his body as the priest's strong arms came up and encircled him.